Outdoor Education Camps

 Year 11: All Year 11 students attend a 3-day Leadership Camp in Term 2.

-The Duke of Edinburgh’s Award is a self-development volunteer program.
-The Award encourages young people to set and achieve goals at a level appropriate to their interests and age.
+The Duke of Edinburgh’s International Award is a self-development volunteer program that encourages young people to set and achieve goals at a level appropriate to their interests and age.
 These activities provide an opportunity for students to develop initiative, teamwork, perseverance, self-discipline and self-esteem.
 The development of these skills also encourages students to contribute in some meaningful way towards their communities.
 Participation in the Award is highly regarded by many employers, universities and organisations world-wide.

 The Award has three levels – Bronze, Silver and Gold.
 Each level requires students to complete a certain amount of time and make a regular commitment to each of the below components.